The Rio Times I News in Rio de Janeiro, Brazil

 POLITICS

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Brazil’s government has decided to pull the plug on its latest safe-driving campaign after the...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – The non-governmental group Human Rights Watch (HRW) stated in its latest Global Report that the...

 BUSINESS

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – After a year of declines in both vehicle production and sales, automakers expect the market...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – The number of companies in Brazil seeking judicial recovery in 2016 set a record according...

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Although Brazil’s economy has not yet recovered from the worst recession in decades, the Santos...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – The Central Bank of Brazil’s Monetary Policy Committee (COPOM) announced on Wednesday evening it was...

 - Advertisement -